Uber Connect lets you deliver things to friends and family

 But arguably the most interesting new service is Uber Connect, which is essentially a peer-to-peer delivery service that allows anyone to send anything they want to anybody else.
 Inside the main Uber app, riders will now see an option that enlists the services of a driver to transport goods.

 This makes perfect sense for Uber, as it instantly opens its vast transport network to millions of people who may want to send some spare toilet paper or hand-wash over to their grandparents’ house.
-In reality though, it could be used for just about anything, including someone who wants to swap a guitar for their buddy’s exercise bike which is located on the other side of town.
+In reality, though, it could be used for just about anything, including someone who wants to swap a guitar for their buddy’s exercise bike which is located on the other side of town.

-Crucially, this new service promotes social-distancing, so anyone who would otherwise have been tempted to jump in their car and drive over to someone’s house to borrow or lend an item, can pay an Uber driver instead.
-And of course, the millions of Uber drivers who have been pretty much out-of-work for the past month will now have an additional way to earn money.
+Crucially, this new service promotes social distancing, so anyone who would otherwise have been tempted to jump in their car and drive over to someone’s house to borrow or lend an item can pay an Uber driver to do so instead.
+And of course, the millions of Uber drivers who have been pretty much out of work for the past month will now have an additional way to earn money.

-For now, Uber Connect is available in more than two-dozen cities in the U.S., Australia, and Mexico, though it’s safe to assume that this will expand into new markets and could even be made permanently available, if demand for the service is sufficient.
+For now, Uber Connect is available in more than two dozen cities in the U.S., Australia, and Mexico, though it’s safe to assume that this will expand into new markets and could even be made permanently available, if demand for the service is sufficient.